ephestione/RaspiBackup/Readme.md

 ### Pros of this version

 * No need to specify the source device(s) (also supports systems where /boot is on SD and / is on USB drive)
-* Image size is shrinked to the minimum needed space, you can configure a larger free space on destination image by editing `BOOTFREE` variable in the script
+* Image size is shrinked to the minimum needed space, you can configure a larger free space on destination image by editing `ROOTFREE` variable in the script

 ### Caveat: